Miracles and Plagues.

 So let's understand: There are two sets of laws operating in this world.
 One is the "laws of nature," the other is the "laws of miracles."

 But nature can be superceded by miracles.
-"Miracle" means there is a spiritual level where nature can be overridden.
-The Kabbalah gives instructions for how to do that.
-It's very "scientific" because kabbalah also operates according to laws.
-That was the key to Moses' ability to lead the Jews through the plagues and the splitting of the sea.
+"Miracle" means there is a spiritual level where you can manipulate nature.
+The Kabbalah gives you instructions for how to do that.
+It's very "scientific" because they are also operating according to laws.
+Moses knew how to do this very well -- that's how he split the sea.

 God touched everything.